tmtsoftware/icd/icd/README.md

 -----------

 The icd command is generated in target/universal/stage/bin (install.sh copies it to the install/bin directory).
-Normal usage is to run the icd command in a directory containing these files:
+Normal usage is to run the icd command in a directory containing these files (or subdirectories, see below):

-* icd-model.conf
 * component-model.conf
 * command-model.conf
 * publish-model.conf
 * subscribe-model.conf

+Normally, all the components for a subsystem are grouped together as subdirectories of a single subsystem directory, which should contain this file, describing the subsystem:

+* subsystem-model.conf

-Example files can be found in the [examples](../examples) directory.
+Example ICDs can be found in the [examples](../examples) directory.

 Additional command line options are defined: